🙋♂️ Tech Support

 You should see a help menu listing the available commands.

-To create the environment, navigate to your folder, then in your Terminal, run:
+To sync the environment, navigate to the cloned repository folder (cd dsc259r-2026-wi), then in your Terminal, run:

 uv sync